Get insider access

 Differences Between Sizes And Variants

 The Sony ULT WEAR are available in three different color variants: 'Off White,' 'Forest Gray,' and 'Black.'
 We tested the 'Black' variant, but we expect other color variants to perform similarly.
 You can see our unit's label here.
-If you encounter another variant, please let us know if the forums, and we'll update our review.
+If you encounter another variant, please let us know in the comments, and we'll update our review.

 Compared To Other Headphones

 The Sony ULT WEAR are mid-range wireless over-ears.
-They have a similarly bass-heavy sound profile to the manufacturer's flagship premium over-ears, the Sony WH-1000XM5 Wireless, but the ULT WEAR's treble response is de-emphasized by comparison.
+They have an even more bass-heavy sound profile, than the manufacturer's flagship premium over-ears, the Sony WH-1000XM5 Wireless, with the ULT WEAR also having a de-emphasized treble response by comparison.
 While their ANC is excellent and does a solid job of isolating you against noises across the entire frequency range, it's not quite as adept at attenuating low-frequency sounds as the XM5.
 Otherwise, there's not too much to split these two over-ears besides plastic quality and quality-of-life features.
 While previous Sony headphones have been marketed on the basis of having extra bass, like the Sony WH-XB910N Wireless, this is the first pair of Sony over-ears to feature a dedicated button to cycle through levels of bass enhancement.

 If you're looking for other headphones, see our recommendations for the best noise cancelling headphones, the best closed-back headphones, and the best travel headphones.